URL to Get Started

 When an Organization member is added as an admin, they are automatically added to all of the Teams within the Org.

 Publishing an API within an Organization is easy!
-It will follow the exact same structure as adding & managing an API under your personal account, this time you will just want to select the Team you are publishing the API under.
+It will follow the exact same structure as Adding APIs under your personal account, this time you will just want to select the Team you are publishing the API under.

 Once an API is published within a Team, anyone on that Team will then have access to edit, manage, and that API as well.